 For Microsoft Windows 8:

 Below is a view of the typical partition information when opening Disk Management.

 NOTE: The far left small Recovery Partition, EFI System Partition and Windows 8 operating system partition, is required by Windows 8.
 The larger Recovery Partition is the Lenovo created partition.

-In order to remove the larger Recovery partition, create a USB recovery key following the steps in the “Useful information for user navigation within Microsoft’s Windows 8 operating system” document at the following URL:
+In order to remove the larger Recovery partition, create a USB recovery key following the steps in the “Useful information for user navigation within Microsoft’s Windows 8 operating system”.

 Once the USB recovery key is created, there will be an option to remove the Recovery Partition.